 PDF to MemoryStream C#

-We can export PDF to MemoryStream in C# .NET without even touching the file system.
+We can export PDF to MemoryStream in C# .NET without touching the file system.
 This is possible through the MemoryStream object present inside the System.IO .NET namespace.
+This approach is particularly useful when developing cloud-based applications, working with Azure Blob Storage, or when you need to process PDFs in memory for performance optimization.

 An IronPdf.PdfDocument can be saved directly to memory in one of two ways: